yuqiao/KanbanView/README.md

 $ make run-server
 ```

 The **KanbanView.app** version encapsulates the **dynamic** version in a macOS bundle (alpha).
-Note: when you download the pre-compiled binary, as the App is not digitally signed, you need to execute the following command once, after you've copied it to the Applications folder:
+Note: when you download the pre-compiled binary, as the App is not digitally signed, you need to execute the following command once, after you've copied the bundle to the Applications folder:

 ```xattr -rd com.apple.quarantine /Applications/KanbanView.app```